 The debit of account 91 during the reporting period reflects:

-• - the residual value of assets for which depreciation is charged, and the actual cost of other assets written off by the organization, in correspondence with the accounts of the corresponding assets;
+• - the residual value of assets for which depreciation is calculated, and the actual cost of other assets written off by the organization - in correspondence with the accounts of the relevant assets;

-• - expenses on operations with containers - in correspondence with cost accounting accounts;
+• - expenses for operations with containers - in correspondence with cost accounts;

-• - interest paid by the organization for providing it with the use of funds (credits, loans), - in correspondence with the accounts of settlements or cash;
+• - interest paid by an organization for providing it with funds (credits, borrowings) for use - in correspondence with the accounts of settlements or funds;

-• - expenses related to payment for services rendered by credit institutions - in correspondence with settlement accounts;
+• - expenses associated with payment for services provided by credit institutions - in correspondence with settlement accounts;

-• - fines, penalties, forfeits for violation of the terms of contracts, paid or recognized for payment, - in correspondence with the accounts of settlements or cash;
+• - fines, penalties, penalties for violation of the terms of contracts, paid or recognized for payment, - in correspondence with the accounts of settlements or funds;

-• - expenses for the maintenance of production facilities and facilities under conservation - in correspondence with the cost accounting accounts;
+• - expenses for maintaining production facilities and mothballed facilities - in correspondence with cost accounts;

-• - compensation for losses caused by the organization - in correspondence with the accounts of settlements;
+• - compensation for losses caused by the organization - in correspondence with settlement accounts;

-• - losses of previous years recognized in the reporting year - in correspondence with accounts for accounting for settlements, depreciation charges, etc.;
+• - losses of previous years recognized in the reporting year - in correspondence with the accounts of settlements, depreciation, etc.;

-• - deductions to reserves for the depreciation of investments in securities, for the depreciation of material assets, for doubtful debts - in correspondence with the accounts of these reserves;
+• - deductions to reserves for the depreciation of investments in securities, for a decrease in the value of material assets, for doubtful debts - in correspondence with the accounts of these reserves;

-• - amounts of receivables for which the limitation period has expired, other debts that are unrealistic to collect - in correspondence with accounts receivable;
+• - amounts of receivables for which the statute of limitations has expired, and other debts that are unrealistic for collection - in correspondence with accounts receivable accounts;

-• - exchange rate differences - in correspondence with cash accounts, financial investments, settlements, etc.;
+• - exchange rate differences - in correspondence with accounts for cash, financial investments, settlements, etc.;

 • - other expenses.